Spelling Bee vs. Blossom: What’s the Difference?

 How many words do you need to solve Blossom?

 Exactly 12 words.
-This is one of the biggest differences between Blossom and Spelling Bee.
+This is one of the biggest differences between the Blossom spelling game and Spelling Bee.

 Why isn’t every valid English word accepted in Blossom?